contrast-zone/t-rewriter.js/intermezzo.md

         )
     )

 To properly support hyposequents, we just need to include the above composite rule at the same place where the hyposequents are, and the rule takes a proper care of forward and backward chaining.
-Thus, in example:
+Thus, in an example:

     (
         COMPOSITE
         (
             (
                 INPUT

                 (ELEMENTARY TOP <test start>)
             )
             (